Skip to main content Skip to footer

 5. Drag-and-drop widgets

-In monday sales CRM, you can see all your client information at a glance and document every interaction on the main CRM item page.
+In monday CRM, you can see all your client information at a glance and document every interaction on the main CRM item page.
 Better still, you can enhance the board with various widgets, like the deal stage widget, to get a 360° view of your opportunities and clearly understand where each stands in your pipeline.

 Enhance the board with various widgets, like the deal stage widget, to get a 360° view of your opportunities and clearly understand where each stands in your pipeline.

-Try monday sales CRM
+Try monday CRM

 Start building data-driven and actionable sales reports